-BA in Spanish Studies
+Spanish Studies (BA)

 Students must be approved by the department for formal admission to the major.
-Language course work may be waived if high school or other preparation warrants it.
+Language coursework may be waived if high school or other preparation warrants it.
 Placement will be made in consultation with a departmental advisor.

-- 6 credit hours of college writing
+- Completion of college writing requirement

 General Education Requirements

 - A total of ten courses, consisting of two courses from each of the five foundational areas